|Instructor: Jason Winning||Lecture place/time: WLH 2111, MW 11–12:50 pm|

 Lectures and Discussion: I lecture with slides.
 The slides will be used to focus discussion and organize complex material; they are not a substitute for the readings.
 The slides will be made available on TritonEd a few days after lecture.
 Students are expected to take careful notes and will be held responsible for the material discussed in class not found on the slides or in the readings.

-Exams: Other than week 1, there will be an exam at the beginning of each Monday class.
+Exams: Usually, there will be an exam at the beginning of each Monday class (see schedule below).

 Reading Assignments: Students are required to read each selection prior to class.
 You should take notes while reading, keeping track of questions or issues that arise.
 You should bring both the reading and the notes/questions to class.